design-tokens/community-group/technical-reports/format/groups.md

 ## Additional group metadata properties

-Groups may include additional metadata properties.
-To minimize naming clashes with items in the group, all metadata properties are nested inside an object whose key is `metadata`. `metadata` is therefore a reserved word within groups meaning that tokens or nested groups cannot be called `metadata`.
+Groups MAY include additional metadata properties.
+To minimize naming collisions with items in the group, all metadata properties are nested inside an object whose key is `metadata`. `metadata` is therefore a reserved word within groups, meaning that tokens and nested groups MUST NOT be called `metadata`.

 <aside class="example">